HeardLibrary/digital-scholarship/script/r/next.md

 # Data wrangling with R

-*Data wrangling* (sometimes also known as *data munging*) refers to many possible processes that can be used to turn the data that you have into the form necessary to do what you want with it.
+*Data wrangling* (sometimes also known as *data munging*) refers to many possible processes that can be used to turn the data that you have into the form necessary to do what you want.
 That can include extracting data from a raw source, cleaning the data, extracting a subset of the data, transforming the data, merging several datasets, and preparing data for archiving.

 This is clearly a huge topic, so this will just provide several starting points.

 ## Tidy data

-The buzzword "tidy" data was coined by Hadley Wickham and is described a a paper called [*Tidy Data* in the Journal of Statistical Software 59(10)](http://www.jstatsoft.org/v59/i10/paper).
+The buzzword "tidy" data was coined by Hadley Wickham and is described a a paper called [*Tidy Data*](http://www.jstatsoft.org/v59/i10/paper) in the Journal of Statistical Software 59(10).
 The basic idea of Tidy Data can be summaried in four points:

 - Each type of observational unit forms a table
 - Each variable forms a column